martycodes333/Forecasting_NetProphet/README.md

 ---

 This is a Google Colab created code used with the assitance of Pandas to create an analysis of the growth of MercadoLibre, a popular e-commerce site located in Latin America.
 The analysis was conducted with the help of google hourly search trends, mercado daily revenue, and mercados daily equity closing data.
+Time series forcasting was an important part of the analysis and helped bring the story of MercadoLibre's journey to life!
 ## Technologies

 This project uses python 3.7 with the following packages: